 - You will be asked to arrive 30 minutes before the start of Mass to allow people to enter church.
 You will remain for about 20 minutes after Mass has ended to ensure that the church is clear and to help with sanitizing the church.

 - For the distribution of communion, you will direct the line and ensure six foot distancing in the communion line.
 There will be floor markings which will be placed six feet apart in the middle aisle for people to stand to make sure proper social distancing is followed during communion.
-All will proceed down the middle aisle for communion wearing masks and then return to their seats by way of the side aisles.
+All will proceed down the middle aisle for communion and then return to their seats by way of the side aisles.
 The person receiving communion will make a slight bow, the priest or minister will say, “the Body of Christ.”
 The person will respond amen, the priest or minister will place the host in the person’s hand, then the person will step to the side, consume the host and then return to their seats by way of the side aisle.
 The priest and ministers will sanitize their hands immediately before and immediately after communion.
-The priest and ministers will be wearing masks.

 - After the pews have been dismissed, you will move through the church to make sure nothing has been left behind, discarding any trash and helping sanitize the church.
 Gloves will be available.